greatislander/c2lc-project-website/src/resources/weavly-for-keyboard-users.md

 the Here are a few steps you can take to build a program in Weavly:

-1. Tab to the action blocks
+1. Tab to the action blocks.
-2. Once you reach your preferred action block, press Enter or Spacebar to select it
+2. Once you reach your preferred action block, press Enter or Spacebar to select it.
-3. Continue tabing to the program panel
+3. Then tab to the program panel.
-4. Tab to the “add” node that you want to insert your action block to
+4. Tab to the “add” node that you want to insert your action block to.
 5. Once you are there, press Enter or Spacebar to insert your selected action block to your program.
 6. While your action is selected, you can still press Enter or Spacebar to insert it into multiple spots in your program.
 7. If you need a different action block, use Shift + Tab key to go back to the action blocks and select another action.
 8. Repeat the same process to add those action blocks to your program.

 To edit your program, follow the following steps: